-Students may enroll in up to 6 units (at least 1 per semester, but no more than 3 per semester) of OPTI 792: Directed Introductory Graduate Research during the first year of the Optical Sciences Ph.D. program.
+Students may enroll in up to 6 units (no more than 3 per semester) of OPTI 792: Directed Introductory Graduate Research during the first year of the Optical Sciences Ph.D. program, and beginning Spring 2023 must enroll in at least 1 unit for each semester unless they have already completed 18 units of graduate coursework towards the Ph.D. (including transfer credits).
 OPTI 792 is designed to aid Ph.D. students in their search and selection of a research area and research advisor by incorporating research activities into the first year.
 In this course, students select a faculty advisor who will supervise a research project and assign a grade at the end of the semester based on student performance in the course.
 Students who have already secured a faculty research advisor are also encouraged to enroll in OPTI 792 under their advisor.

-Students will register for 1-3 credits for each of the fall and spring semesters of the first year of their Ph.D. program.
+Students will register for 1 to 3 credits for each of the fall and spring semesters of the first year of their Ph.D. program.
 Students who are not enrolled in the Ph.D. program on a full-time basis may submit a request to take this course after their first year of enrollment in the Ph.D. program.
 Under no conditions will a student be able to receive more than 6 credits in total for this course.

-Students interested in this course must submit the OPTI 792 Course Registration and Grading Form, signed by the student and research supervisor, to the Graduate Coordinator.
-The form describes the research-related tasks to be accomplished during the semester, the expected time commitment, and the basis for determining the letter grade.
+To enroll, students must submit the OPTI 792 Course Registration and Grading Form, signed by the student and research supervisor, to the Graduate Coordinator.
+The form describes the research-related tasks to be accomplished during the semester, the expected time commitment, and the basis for determining the grade.
 For their research project, students may select from various option, including (but not limited to):

-• assisting with an ongoing research project

-- creating and working on their own research project under their supervisor's guidance or the guidance of another mentor (such as a more senior graduate student) - choosing rotations through multiple research groups (in which case multiple single-credit research courses with different supervisors must be taken in a single semester).
+- assisting with an ongoing research project - creating and working on their own research project under their supervisor's guidance or the guidance of another mentor (such as a more senior graduate student) - choosing rotations through multiple research groups (in which case multiple single-credit research courses with different supervisors must be taken in a single semester).
 For a research rotation option, students would register for a single credit with two or three different supervisors, to be undertaken concurrently throughout the semester or concurrently at different times during the semester. - theoretical or computational investigation into fundamental aspects of science and engineering that underlie specific research areas or specific projects. - attending group meetings and reading and discussion research papers to learn more about a research area.